dozmorovlab/HiCcompare/rankings/test_rankings_ToDo.md

 + Try z scores for M with a cut off for raw difference so only z-scores with raw diff bigger than cut off are considered.
 Maybe also try weighting by distance for raw difference

 - look at fit-hic see if we can just use their method and overlap results for 2 matrices

+- try mean of z score for M and z score for A

+- use smyth RWPE data as gold standard - make his regions into our regions for comparison